-10 For current EU contract value thresholds see: http://ec.europa.eu/growth/single-market/public-procurement/rules-implementation/thresholds/index_en.htm
+^bFor current EU contract value thresholds, see http://ec.europa.eu/growth/single-market/public-procurement/rules-implementation/thresholds/index_en.

-11 Bidder number values above 20 are recoded as 20.
+^cBidder numbers above 20 are recoded as 20.

-12 The market average decision making length is defined as the arithmetic average by market measured in days (defined by 2-digit CPV codes).
+^dThe market average decision-making length is defined as the arithmetic average by market measured in days (defined by two-digit CPV codes).

-13 Average MEAT criteria use by market is defined by calculating the percentage of contracts using MEAT criteria within any CPV division (using 2-digit length code).
+^eAverage MEAT criteria use by market is defined by calculating the percentage of contracts using MEAT criteria within any common procurement vocabulary (CPV) division (using two-digit length code).

-14 In order to make this component of composite score comparable to the others its direction has been rescaled, that is higher values mean better performance which is lower corruption risks.
+fin order to make this component of composite score comparable with the others, its direction has been rescaled, that is, higher values mean better performance, which is lower corruption risks.
 Corruption proxies are only defined on competitive markets.